JuliaLang/julia/doc/manual/control-flow.rst

     julia> sqrt_second(-9)
     ERROR: DomainError
-    sqrt will only return a complex result if called with a complex argument. try sqrt(complex(x))
-     in sqrt at math.jl:284
      in sqrt_second at none:7

 Note that the symbol following ``catch`` will always be interpreted as a